-Activ ity Deliverable Responsibility Timeline Resources 1.4.3 Undertake awareness raising and sensitisation sessions for government entities about buying domestic products and services Regular awareness raising and sensitisation sessions Ministry of Economic Affairs 1.5 Review and streamline incentive schemes Prepare a comparative review of all incentive schemes that are in place for domestic businesses Review of incentive schemes Ministry of Economic Affairs (lead) with inputs from entities administering incentive schemes and business community 1.5.2 Discuss and implement the recommendations emanating from the review Streamlined incentive schemes as per the review recommendations Tbd 2.1 Improve market access through bilateral agre ements or WTO accessio n Prepare a feasibility study to assess the costs and benefits of FTAs with important partners (esp.
-USA, Canada) FTA feasibility study Ministry of Economic Affairs 2.1.2 Reassess anticipated costs and benefits of WTO accession WTO accession cost- benefit assessment (CBA) Ministry of Economic Affairs 2.1.3 Adjust WTO accession negotiation strategy on the basis of the CBA Revised WTO accession strategy Ministry of Economic Affairs (lead) with inputs from other ministries and business community 2.1.4 Explore possibility to negotiate MFN treatment for Bahamian exports in China Position paper/ bilateral agreement Ministry of Economic Affairs 2.2 Expand trade promotion efforts Place commercial attachés in selected missions in key export markets At least [three] new commercial attachés in Bahamian missions Ministry of Economic Affairs and Ministry of Foreign Affairs 2.2.2 Train staff of other missions in trade promotion activities Training programme and trained mission staff Ministry of Economic Affairs and Ministry of Foreign Affairs Step up the participation in trade fairs and other relevant events Participation in at least [two] trade fairs abroad per year Ministry of Economic Affairs, in cooperation with Chamber of Commerce/Trade Information Portal 2.3 Establish export finance and insurance scher nes 2.3.1 Develop and adopt concept for export credit, export credit guarantee, and export insurance schemes Concept paper Ministry of Economic Affairs (lead), in cooperation with Ministry of Finance, Central Bank and Insurance Commission
+it.
+41111 ACTIVITY ıty Deliverable Kesponsibility ımeline Kesonices 1.4.3 1.4.3 Undertake awareness raising and sensitisation sessions for government entities about buying domestic products and services Regular awareness raising and sensitisation sessions Ministry of Economic Affairs 1.5 Review and streamline incentive schemes 1.5.1 Prepare a comparative review of all incentive schemes that are in place for domestic businesses Review of incentive schemes Ministry of Economic Affairs (lead) with inputs from entities administering incentive schemes and business community 1.5.2 Streamlined incentive schemes as per the review recommendations Тbd 2.1 Improve market access through bilateral agreements or WTO accession ements or WTO accessior l 2.1.1 Prepare a feasibility study to assess the costs and benefits of FTAs with important partners (esp.
+USA, Canada) FTA feasibility study Ministry of Economic Affairs 2.1.2 Reassess anticipated costs and benefits of WTO accession WTO accession cost- benefit assessment (CBA) Ministry of Economic Affairs 2.1.3 Adjust WTO accession negotiation strategy on the basis of the CBA Revised WTO accession strategy Ministry of Economic Affairs (lead) with inputs from other ministries and business community 2.1.4 Explore possibility to negotiate MFN treatment for Bahamian exports in China Position paper/ bilateral agreement Ministry of Economic Affairs 2.5 Expand trade promotion efforts 2.2.1 Place commercial attachés in selected missions in key export markets At least [three] new commercial attachés in Bahamian missions Ministry of Economic Affairs and Ministry of Foreign Affairs 2.2.2 Train staff of other missions in trade promotion activities Training programme and trained mission staff Ministry of Economic Affairs and Ministry of Foreign Affairs 2.2.3 Step up the participation in trade fairs and other relevant events Participation in at least [two] trade fairs abroad per year Ministry of Economic Affairs, in cooperation with Chamber of Commerce/Trade Information Portal 2.3 Establish export finance and insurance schemes nes 2.3.1 Develop and adopt concept for export credit, export credit guarantee, and export insurance schemes Concept paper Ministry of Economic Affairs (lead), in cooperation with Ministry of Finance, Central Bank and Insurance Commission